Your cart is currently empty!

 Coffee Brewing Tips

 Measuring how much coffee and water you’re using will greatly improve the quality and consistency of your brewed coffee.
 For filter or full-immersion brew methods, we recommend using 1 part coffee to 15-18 parts water.
-Using a scale will allow you to precisely measure your recipe (the Jennings CJ4000 is a great option), but if you do not have a scale, you can still get great results from measuring by volume.
+Using a scale will allow you to precisely measure your recipe, but if you do not have a scale you can still get great results from measuring by volume.
 1 tablespoon of coffee equals approximately 7 grams and 1 milliliter of water equals 1 gram.
 We recommend using 2 tablespoons of coffee for every 8oz of water.

 Brew time is the length of time that the water is in contact with the coffee grounds.
 If your brew time is too short, your coffee may lack sweetness and complexity.
 If your brew time is too long, your coffee may be astringent.
 Every coffee brews a little differently, but in general, for a single cup of coffee we recommend a brew time within 3:00-4:00 minutes.